 As to Fargo being based on real-life events, it’s not, and the producers added the “true story” claims at the start of the show simply to get the audience more invested in the on-screen events.
 While there are many real-life people named “Sam Hess,” none of them were actually murdered on account of the actions of anyone named Lorne Malvo or Lester Nygard.

 Of course, this is a legal blog and while Fargo is a good show, there would be no point in bringing it up if it wasn’t to discuss a legal issue and, in this case, that question is: could Lester be brought up on charges for Sam Hess’ death?

 Because it could be possible to construe Lester’s saying “yeah” to the nurse as his covertly saying yes to Malvo, it would be a pretty good idea for Lester to contact a lawyer before speaking to the police.
 Most attorneys will tell you that sometimes just trying to help the police in an investigation can end up putting you in the defendant’s seat.

 In this case (without looking at the other events of the show), it would be pretty unlikely that Lester would be charged with any actual crime relating to Sam Hess’ death and even less likely that he would be convicted.
-Even so, it’s easy to see why he might want to speak with an attorney before things get even more messy.
+Even so, it’s easy to see why he might want to speak with an attorney before things get even messier.

-Similarly, if you find yourself in a legally challenging situation, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.
+If you find yourself in a similarly legally challenging situation, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.